-Boise is a great place to live, no doubt about that.
-It consistently ranks in the top ten best places to live, work and play.
+Are you thinking of living in Boise, Idaho?
+The Boise metro area is a great place to live, no doubt about that.
+It consistently ranks in the top ten best places to live, work, and play.

 - CNBC named it among the top ten cheapest states to live in 2017.

-- WalletHub named it the third best run city in America.
+- WalletHub named Boise, ID the third best-run city in America.

-- JetSetter named it the second U.S city that is Hipper than you think.
+- JetSetter named it the second city in the country that is Hipper than you think.

-- Travel & Leisure named it among the 50 best places to travel in 2018.
+- Travel & Leisure named Boise, ID among the 50 best places to travel in 2018.

 - Lonely Planet named it one of the two best US Destinations You Need to See in 2018.

-- Forbes named it among the top 20 best cities for young professionals.
+- Forbes named Boise, ID among the top 20 best cities for young professionals.